-Last Updated on October 19, 2025 by Admin
+Last Updated on November 28, 2025 by Admin

 Notes

-The original model was published by;
+The model was published by;

 - Fischer S. Black, Sloan School of Management, Massachusetts Institute of Technology (MIT)